 After analyzing tens of thousands of credit reports, one conclusion is all too clear: any negative event will severely lower a FICO score.
 But how much?

-The best way to understand how much lower is to remember this one key thing: the higher the start, the farther the fall.
+The best way to understand how much a negative event will lower your score is to remember one key rule: the higher you start, the farther you fall.

-For example, if an 800 FICO score gets one $10 medical collection, the score will drop close to a 100 points.
-This effect of this same collection on a 680 FICO score is about half: around 50 points.
+For example, if an 800 FICO score gets one $10 medical collection, the score could drop close to a 100 points.
+This effect of this same collection on a 680 FICO score is roughly half: around 50 points.

 Paying the collection does not get any points back in either case.

 Some would think that a 30-day late is just a minor boo-boo.
 After all, maybe it was only on a little department store card with a monthly payment of $15.

 In reality, scores can drop significantly – enough to dramatically change the terms of a mortgage or an auto loan.
 An 800 score could lose up to 70 points on that 30-day late.
 For a 680 credit score, the fall could be 50 points.

 Always remember this, there are no boo-boos in the credit world, only bombs and bigger bombs.
 You must be flawless in paying bills on time; you must avoid anything derogatory.

 Few things in our lives require absolute perfection every day, every month and every year.
 Credit is one of those things.